 How to Enable or Disable USB Port in Windows 7

-Last updated on August 5th, 2023 at 11:28 am
+Last updated on December 7th, 2024 at 9:47 am

-There are numerous different easy methods available to enable or disable USB port in your Windows-based laptop or computer.
+There are numerous different easy methods available to enable or disable the USB port in your Windows-based laptop or computer.
 So, let’s protect your vital files and information by adopting any of the following methods.

-Enabling and disabling USB port feature in your system means that nobody can insert a USB drive into your device and save data in it.
+Enabling and disabling the USB port feature in your system means that nobody can insert a USB drive into your device and save data in it.
 This feature can be enabled and disabled pretty quickly.

 Method 1: Use of Device Manager